bernardofs/fast-io-code-optimizer/README.md

 Cin is replaced by getchar() function which is responsible to read each number as a character and convert it to a number.

 #### - Reading Strings and Characters
-Cin is replaced by getchar() function which is responsible to read the string char by char.
+Cin is replaced by getchar() function which is responsible to read the string, char by char.

 #### - Reading Floating Numbers
 Cin is replaced by a scanf function.